 Apart from this, the flat design makes sense.
 This is the reason why most of the clients prefer this for their website.
-Over all this flat design gives awesome experience to the users.
+Over all, flat design gives an awesome experience to the users.

-wistia.com is a good example for flat design.
+wistia.com is a good example of flat design.

 Infographic is the best way to represent the data.
-It provides many information within a small space and moreover it is eye-catching.
-That’s why most of the business owners give more preference to them and asking for the same to the designers.
+It helps pack a lot of information within a small space and moreover it is eye-catching.
+That’s why most of the business owners give more preference to them and ask for them to their designers.

-The given below infographic created by Gabriel Gianordoli is really an outstanding job.
+The above infographic created by Gabriel Gianordoli is really an outstanding job.

-The Typography takes the center stage of web design.
-One trend with type we can expect to see in 2014 is fonts with personality.
-The web designers are starting to search various fonts to add to their arsenal which add small personality and uniqueness to their web designs.
+Typography takes the center stage of web design.
+One trend in typography we can expect to see in 2014 is fonts with personality.
+Web designers have started to search various fonts to add to their arsenal… fonts that add small personality and uniqueness to their web designs.

 Arial is not just good enough because of the availability of high quality fonts at affordable prices.
 In the year 2014, the mix and match typography lead the overall web design layout.
 Typography is really a considerable way to present a lot of information without causing confusion.

-Many websites are using 2-3 different fonts which make the page easier to read as well as more attractive.
-For example, check the given below images:
+Many websites use 2-3 different fonts to make the page attractive and easier to read.
+For example, check out the below images:

 a) The Carpenter by Fenotype: